Who Bristol's Gypsy, Roma and Travellers are, where they live and how we support the community.

 Bristol's Gypsy, Roma and Travellers

-The term Gypsy, Roma and Traveller (GRT) describes a number of ethnic and cultural groups.
+The term Gypsy Roma Traveller (GRT) describes a number of ethnic and cultural groups.

-These Gypsy, Roma and Travellers are minority ethnic groups, often with their own traditions, customs and languages.
+These GRT Communities are minority ethnic groups, as defined under the Race Relations Act and with protected characteristics under the Equality Act (2010).
+They have their own traditions, customs and languages.

 Cultural Travellers include: